csmets/Server-Driven-UI/docs/composable-design.md

 ### Page level composable design

-When starting on SDUI it is important to create a distinct separation of concerns.
+When starting in SDUI it is important to create a distinct separation of concerns.
 Separating the concerns allows you to build new schemas with higher confidence and less cognitive load.
 Schemas are not easy to design, so it's important to create a system that helps visualize, and importantly scale.

 These are the rules when building for page level composable designs: